Château Cheval Blanc St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated 99/100

-Great purity and intensity, layers of fresh black fruit, plum, and blackcurrant, detailed and layered with extraordinary density and truly refined tannins, a pleasant sensation of freshness, and a superbly long finish.
+Exceptional purity and intensity, with layers of fresh black fruit, plum, and blackcurrant, presented in intricate, layered notes with extraordinary depth and truly refined tannins, a refreshing mouthfeel, and a superbly long finish.
 A wine that already shows great potential.

 1JOUR1VIN PRICE